StarRocks/starrocks/docs/loading/Flink-connector-starrocks.md

             .withProperty("password", "")
             .build();

-    // connector will use a Java object array (Object[]) to represent a row of
+    /** The connector will use a Java object array (Object[]) to represent a row to be loaded into the StarRocks table,
-    // StarRocks table, and each element is the value for a column.
-Need to
+     * and each element is the value for a column.
-    // define the schema of the Object[] which matches that of StarRocks table TableSchema schema = TableSchema.builder()
+     * You need to define the schema of the Object[] which matches that of the StarRocks table.
+     */
+    TableSchema schema = TableSchema.builder()
             .field("id", DataTypes.INT().notNull())
             .field("name", DataTypes.STRING())
             .field("score", DataTypes.INT())
-            // Must specify the primary key for StarRocks primary key table,
+            // Must specify the primary key for the StarRocks primary key table,
-            // and DataTypes.INT().notNull() for `id` must specify notNull() .primaryKey("id")
+            // and must specify notNull(), for example, DataTypes.INT().notNull(), for the primary key `id`.
+            .primaryKey("id")
             .build();
-    // Transforms the RowData to the Object[] according to the schema RowDataTransformer transformer = new RowDataTransformer();
+    // Transforms the RowData to the Object[] according to the schema.
+    RowDataTransformer transformer = new RowDataTransformer();
-    // Create the sink with schema, options, and transformer SinkFunction<RowData> starRockSink = StarRocksSink.sink(schema, options, transformer);
+    // Create the sink with the schema, options, and transformer.
+    SinkFunction<RowData> starRockSink = StarRocksSink.sink(schema, options, transformer);
     source.addSink(starRockSink);
     ```

-  - The `RowDataTransformer` in the main program is defined as
+  - The `RowDataTransformer` in the main program is defined as follows:

     ```java
     private static class RowDataTransformer implements StarRocksSinkRowBuilder<RowData> {